 Deliver supportive services for long-COVID.
 Resulting from the burden of COVID-19 infection - both on a national and individual level, the health care system sees the long-term impacts and chronic illnesses that linger after the disease has abated.
-Many patients will need long-term medical and chronic illness management as well as self-management support.
+Many patients need long-term medical and chronic illness management as well as self-management support.
 Telehealth and other virtual services (e.g., Chronic Care Management Services) are essential to expanding options and access to support these individuals to optimize health and wellbeing.

 Provide telehealth support for patients, families, and caregivers.
-For patients in the surrounding communities, CAHs' acting as an originating site provide access to specialists but also offers the opportunity to provide the support needed for patients to engage in a telehealth visit, including but not limited to a device with audio and video capabilities, adequate bandwidth, technical support for those with limited digital proficiency, a quiet and safe space in which to engage in a telehealth visit, and an option that is closer to home.
+For patients in the surrounding communities, CAHs' acting as an originating site provide access to specialists but also offer the opportunity to provide the support needed for patients to engage in a telehealth visit, including but not limited to a device with audio and video capabilities, adequate bandwidth, technical support for those with limited digital proficiency, a quiet and safe space in which to engage in a telehealth visit, and an option that is closer to home.

 Expand behavioral health.
-Telebehavioral health was well-established before the pandemic but will be even more critical in the post-pandemic period as people emerge with lingering depression, anxiety, substance use disorder, and other mental health issues, including those associated with long COVID.
+Telebehavioral health was well-established before the pandemic but is even more critical in the post-pandemic period as people emerge with lingering depression, anxiety, substance use disorder, and other mental health issues, including those associated with long COVID.

 Elevate patient convenience.
 Many patients in rural areas travel several hours for specialists and other appointments for services unavailable in their rural town or county.
-This can often create an immense burden, especially for individuals without reliable transportation, those for whom mobility is challenging, those who cannot take needed time off from work, or for those who are caregivers and must either find coverage or bring the people for whom they provide care to a visit.
-Telehealth can decrease the out-of-pocket costs created by these burdens and can be a lifesaver, especially when time is of the essence.
+This can create an immense burden, especially for individuals without reliable transportation, those for whom mobility is challenging, those who cannot take needed time off from work, or for those who are caregivers and must either find coverage or bring the people for whom they provide care to a visit.